New York State Political Science Association

 All undergraduate papers and panels must be submitted to the Undergraduate Section regardless of their subject area/topic.
 Undergraduate panels are separate from other panels and will only be comprised of undergraduate students.
 Below you will find guidelines for Undergraduate paper submissions and information regarding how papers and presentations will be evaluated by panel discussants.
 We have a very limited number of panels so please make sure you adhere to the guidelines.

 When proposing a paper, please submit an abstract of no more than 500 words.
-The abstract must describe the presentation's purpose, research question, methods, data sources, existing literature, and potential contributions to the field.
+The abstract should include paper topic or research question, approach or methods, and preliminary findings.

 Undergraduate Paper Submission and Evaluation Guidelines